 - The NRO assistant will support only during the staff business hours of 9:00-17:00 JST, Monday through Friday (including national holidays).

 - NRO recommends that observers learn basic operations with technical support from the NRO assistant so that they can conduct observations by themselves.

-- To promote smooth open-use observations, the NRO assistant will help the observer at the 45-m telescope (the operation building and the antenna) as necessary.
+- To promote smooth open-use observations, the NRO assistant will help the observer to operate the Nobeyama 45-m telescope and coop with instrumental troubles as necessary.

 - The scope of the support will be determined according to the skill and experience of the observer through discussions between the observer and the NRO assistant.

 - The NRO assistant does not assist in creating observation scripts and reduce data.

 If necessary, please request a support astronomer from the Helpdesk.